EtchedPixels/FUZIX/Kernel/platform-v8080/Notes.md

-Virtual 8080 Platform Using Z80Pack
+# Virtual 8080 Platform Using Z80Pack

 To deal with
 - The C compiler bombs on the adventure game builds
 - The preprocessor can't handle netd or fforth

+Ideally after the 0.4 release replace the C compiler with the Fuzix Compiler Kit compiler and get it correctly generating 8080 code as well as 8085.

+## Memory

+We use the default 48K/16K split.
+We could move to 56K/8K but there seems to be no particular need.

 Memory Map (kernel)